 The average long-term US mortgage rate falls to 7.22%, sliding to lowest level since late September

-LOS ANGELES — The average long-term U.S. mortgage rate fell for the fifth week in a row, more good news for prospective homebuyers grappling with an increasingly unaffordable housing market.
+The average long-term U.S. mortgage rate fell for the fifth week in a row, more good news for prospective homebuyers grappling with a housing market that has grown unaffordable.

 The latest decline brought the average rate on a 30-year mortgage down to 7.22% from 7.29% last week, mortgage buyer Freddie Mac said Thursday.
 A year ago, the rate averaged 6.49%.